 5. If you’re keeping a writing journal and you need prompts to write, seek them out.

 We all get writer’s block at the best of times.
 When you’re swimming in grief, it can be hard to know where to start.
 An online search will give you lots of ideas for writing prompts, including things like:

 - If I could tell you one thing …

 6. Write a letter to the person you've lost (or are losing).

 In a wonderful piece, Dana Schwartz explains how she wrote letters to her mother in her journal.
 Letter-writing is a way to keep communication going and to say the things that you wished you had said.

-You can use a personal journal for all kinds of things.
-The website hellogrief.org has a terrific piece about keeping a grief journal when you’re not a writer.
-It suggests doing things like using your journal as a scrapbook, making art inside your journal, and making bulleted lists.
+You can use a blank notebook for all kinds of things.
+If you're not a writer, you can use your blank notebook as a scrapbook, making art inside your journal, and making bulleted lists.

 8. If it feels like keeping a journal is making things worse, seek professional guidance.